larikhide/concurrency-patterns/README.md

 # Fan in a.k.a multiplexor

-"The Fan In pattern combines multiple inputs into a single output channel, i.e., it multiplexes.
-The order of output is not guaranteed!"
+The Fan In pattern combines multiple inputs into a single output channel, i.e., it multiplexes.
+The order of output is not guaranteed!

+Using the pattern when:

+We want to limit concurrently executed requests to an external service, like a read limiter, where only one request is being processed at any given time.

+Example: sending an email.
+Multiple goroutines generate various parts of the email, and one goroutine sends all this data to an external service in a single stream.
+The order of sending is not guaranteed.

 [!Alt text](src/fanin.png)